piclas-framework/piclas/docs/documentation/userguide/visu_output.md

 large to visualize.

 ## Surface Group Output
-It is also possible to define surface groups for which integral quantities can be computed and written to the `SurfaceAnalyze.csv` file.
+It is possible to define surface groups for which integral quantities can be computed and written to the `SurfaceAnalyze.csv` file.
 This feature has been developed specifically for simulations involving rotating bodies in which both rotational periodicity and intermediate plane definitions are used (see Section {ref}`sec:particle-boundary-conditions-rotBC`).
-To enable the surface group output, activate the following option:
+To enable the surface group output, the number of groups has to be defined through the parameter:

-    Surf-OutputPerGroup = T

-The number of groups are configured through the parameters:

     Surf-nGroups = 2

-The groups can then be defined using the corresponding interplane IDs and BoundaryID:
+The groups can then be defined using the corresponding boundary and interplane IDs:

     Surf-Group1-BoundaryID = 4
     Surf-Group1-MinInterplaneID = 46
     Surf-Group1-MaxInterplaneID = 47

-It is also possible to define groups based on geometric regions that span different rotational periodicity angles.
+It is possible to define groups based on geometric regions that span different rotational periodicity angles.
 However, geometric overlap between groups is not allowed.
 A value of `-1` can be used for `MinInterplaneID` (`MaxInterplaneID`) to extend the group to the minimum (maximum) boundary of the computational mesh.
 The integral torque and heat flux values for each group are written to the `SurfaceAnalyze.csv` file and corresponds to the full $360^{\circ}$ model.